parente/tott/doc/sessions/express.rst

 Bootstrap the code
 ##################

 Express has a command line utility that will lay out a suggested skeleton for an Express-based web application.
-Learn how to use it and then run it.
-(Hint: ``express`` is already installed globally on *tottbox*, but don't forget to run ``npm install`` in the project skeleton it creates.)
+I used it in the Jade screencast.
+Use ``npm`` to install the Express module now (globally or locally, your choice) and then use the ``express`` command line to generate a new skeleton for your dead-drop.
+(Hint: Don't forget to run ``npm install`` in the project skeleton too.)

 Secure the site
 ###############